 Below is the interactive OurworldinData chart for global biweekly deaths.

 You can see clearly that the first global Covid wave from October 2020 to February 2021 was larger than the second Covid wave from February to June 2021.
-The global cases chart shows a collapsed first peak due to limited recording over the winter holidays.
+The global cases chart shows a collapsed first peak due to national lockdowns and limited recording over the winter holidays.
 Cases may not have been recorded in that period, but deaths, of course, were, giving an indication of just how large the first Covid-19 wave really was.

 Sadly, we don’t think that the three declining global peaks we have seen so far represent a trend that will continue into this coming winter of 2021.
 We should be able to tell by mid-November 2021 just how severe the next global Covid winter wave will be, and we will update Coronaheadsup.com in a new post around that time.